 Background & Goals 🎯

-After the release of the beta version of the Smart Journey Creator feature in Architect, the initial user feedback we received suggested that users might not be fully aware of its capabilities and limitations.
-Additionally, we observed low adoption rates, with most users discontinuing their use after their initial trial.
+After the release of the beta version of the Smart Journey Creator feature in Architect, the initial user feedback and early signals suggested that users might not be fully aware of its capabilities and limitations.
+Additionally, we observed low adoption rates and high-drop-off, with most users discontinuing their use after their initial trial.
 Therefore, we decided to undertake a user research study to investigate these issues further.

 Our main aim was to gather rich qualitative insights into users' interactions with the feature, identifying existing usability issues and pain points.
-We also explored users' needs and expectations for this feature.
 The ultimate goal was to improve feature usability and adoption while reducing time-to-value (TTV).

 Methodology 💼

-We defined two sub-groups based on our assumption that users' expectations of the feature, and consequently their experience with it, would differ depending on their experience levels:
+I defined two user segments based on our assumption that users' expectations of the feature, and consequently their experience with it, would differ depending on their experience levels with the Architect product.
+I conducted the usability testing with 10 participants in total from the following user segments:

 1. Experienced users: Enterprise-level customers who have used the Smart Journey Creator feature at least once and with good Architect knowledge/proficiency based on customer age/lifetime & panel usage.